robert-westenberger/knowledgebase/frontend-masters-notes/typescript-fundamentals-v3.md

 ```

 In the above example, if `assertsIsCarLike` throws an error, it should be taken as an indication that `valueToTest` is NOT type-equivalent to `CarLike`.

+Therefore, if we get past the assertion and keep executing code on the next line, the type changes from `unknown` to `CarLike`.